foodsy-app/fastify-typebox/README.md

 **Important!**

-This package uses [patch-package](https://www.npmjs.com/package/patch-package) to comment existing type declarations for request methods in `node_modules/fastify/types/instance.d.ts` since TypeScript does not allow to overwrite declarations.
+This plugin uses [patch-package](https://www.npmjs.com/package/patch-package) to comment existing type declarations for request methods in `node_modules/fastify/types/instance.d.ts` since TypeScript does not allow to overwrite declarations.
 If you notice any problems, please post a issue.

 ## Install